 As you can see, while the core principles of fair information practices for children remain similar to those for adults, there are some additional facets to be aware of.
 Entities dealing with children’s information should take extra care to ensure that parents are given sufficient opportunity to protect their child’s information.

-Parents should also educate themselves about what is expected from entities.
+Parents should educate themselves about what is expected from entities.
 Thankfully, there are an increasing number of resources to help parents do this including sites like Common Sense Media and Parent Zone.
 In an evolving technological world, it’s also crucial for parents to work together with their children and educate them about the importance of security and privacy online.

 COPPA Compliance 101